graemerocher/micronaut-oraclecloud-workshop/lab_aop/lab_aop.md

 # Using Aspect Oriented Programming in Micronaut

 ## Introduction
-In this lab you will learn how Aspect Oriented Programming (AOP) allows you to define functionality to address cross cutting concerns in your application.
+In this lab you will learn how Aspect Oriented Programming (AOP) lets you define functionality to address cross-cutting concerns in your application.

 Estimated Lab Time: 10 minutes